Ketchum Inc.

 Ketchum Inc. is a global public relations firm, offering marketing, branding, and corporate communications services in the corporate, healthcare, food and beverage, and technology industries.
 George Ketchum founded the firm as a Pittsburgh-based advertising company in 1923.
 It later evolved to include a public relations practice.
 The firm is headquartered in New York City, with auxiliary offices and affiliates in North America, EMEA, Asia Pacific, and Latin America.
 The agency has been owned by Omnicom Group since 1996.

-Ketchum merged with Düsseldorf-based Pleon in one of the industry's largest mergers in 2009.
-It has been led by President and CEO Mike Doyle since 2020.
+On February 10, 2026, Omnicom Public Relations Group announced that Ketchum and Golin would merge to form Golin Ketchum, a combined global brand communications agency.
+Matt Neale, formerly Global CEO of Golin, was named CEO of the combined entity; Tamara Norman, formerly Ketchum U.S. CEO, was named Global President.
+Both legacy brand identities are retained during the 2026 integration phase.

 History

 The agency that would become Ketchum was founded as Ketchum and MacLeod in Pittsburgh on May 22, 1923.
 The agency's name was changed to Ketchum, MacLeod & Grove in 1924.
 It was led by brothers George and Carlton Ketchum, and Norman McLeod and Robert Grove, whom the brothers met at University of Pittsburgh in the 1910s.
 The agency's early work focused on advertising, publicity, and fundraising.

 In 1934 the agency established a public relations department.
 The department's first assignment was a campaign for Natural Gas Companies, People's Natural Gas, and other local natural gas companies.
 The agency received national attention in 1951 when it orchestrated a sponsorship for client Westinghouse of the first nationally televised NCAA football game.
 As the firm's billings grew in the late 1950s, it opened offices in New York City and Washington, D.C.
 It acquired west coast-based agency Botsford Constantine & McCarty, forming Botsford-Ketchum in 1969.

 George Ketchum died in September 1975.
 The agency changed its name to Ketchum Communications Inc. in 1981.
 Its major divisions became known as Ketchum Advertising, Ketchum Public Relations, and Ketchum Directory Advertising.
 Ketchum Public Relations moved its headquarters to New York from Pittsburgh in 1982.

 The agency won its first global account (with FedEx) and its first pan-European account (with Whirlpool) in 1994.
 In 1996, Ketchum handled the Torch relay for the Atlanta Olympics.

 In 2016, Ketchum created "Cultivate", a new branch to help companies and organizations in organic food markets.

 In November 2017, Ketchum announced that then Partner and President Barri Rafferty would assume the role of president and chief executive officer, effective January 1, 2018.
 Rafferty is the first woman to lead a top five global public relations firm.